Lord of the Fantastic

 Lord of the Fantastic is a 1998 anthology honoring the work of science fiction writer Roger Zelazny.
-The title is both a play off his novel Lord of Light and an homage to Zelazny.
-Many authors and friends of Roger's came together to write this book; it also includes personal comments by many of the contributors.
+The title is both a play on his novel Lord of Light and an homage to Zelazny.
+Many authors and friends of Zelazny's came together to write this book; it includes personal comments by many of the contributors.
 The book was edited by Martin H. Greenberg.